robinmoisson/staticrypt/README.md

 ### Can I customize the password prompt?

 Yes!
-Just copy `lib/password_template.html`, modify it to suit your style and point to your template file with the `-f path/to/my/file.html` flag.
-Be careful to not break the encrypting javascript part, the variables replaced by StatiCrypt are between curly brackets: `{salt}`.
+Just copy `lib/password_template.html`, modify it to suit your style and point to your template file with the `-t path/to/my/file.html` flag.

+Be careful to not break the encrypting javascript part, the variables replaced by StatiCrypt are in this format: `/*[|variable|]*/0`.
+Don't leave out the `0` at the end, this weird syntax is to avoid conflict with other templating engines while still being read as valid JS to parsers so we can use auto-formatting on the template files.

 ### Can I remove the "Remember me" checkbox?